fbaldux/NVOptContr/README.md

 The signal is composed of `tone` random frequencies in [0,1] MHz, random phases and random amplitudes (that sum to 1).

-## J\_experiment.cpp

-The program computes the couplings J for the spin glass Hamiltonian.
-The couplings represent the noise to be filtered out.

-## J\_larger.cpp
+## h\_random\_load.cpp

-The program computes the couplings J for the spin glass Hamiltonian.
-The couplings represent the noise to be filtered out.
+The program computes the field h for the spin glass Hamiltonian.
+The field represents the signal to be detected.
-The noise spectral density is similar to the experiment, but with a larger spread.
+The signal is composed of `tone` random frequencies in [0,1] MHz, random phases and random amplitudes (that sum to 1).
+Such numbers are loaded from Init/hData\_{...}

 ## histo\_phi.py